 The Women's Recovery Program costs $500 per month (Maximum of $2500 total) for those who meet admission criteria and are accepted into the program.
 If one pays the program fee in full upon admission, the fee is discounted 20% to $2000.
-After the first five months, as students move toward readiness for employment, they will be assisted in finding employment and will continue in mentoring under continued residency, paying $300 per month (or $75 per week) until they are ready for independence.
+After the first five months, as students move toward readiness for employment, they will be assisted in finding employment and will continue in case management under continued residency, paying $75 per week, payable every Friday. until they are ready for independence.
 Other program costs to students include postage stamps, medications, and other incidental expenses that may arise.
 Health expenses, like dental visits, mental health appointments, etc. must be covered by family or student.
-Request for scholarship assistance requires submission of a financial disclosure form, also.

 Q: How long is the Titus 2 Partnership, Inc. Women’s Recovery Program?

-The women who are accepted into the Women's Recovery Program are required to commit to a minimum of six months in the program.
-Beyond completion of the basic discipleship program, students are encouraged to obtain employment and continue in residence in a transitional arrangement with mentoring and accountability for 3-6 months or longer.
+The women who are accepted into the Women's Recovery Program generally expect to stay a minimum of six months in the program to complete all work of their treatment plan.
+Beyond completion of the basic discipleship program, students are encouraged to obtain employment and continue in transitional residence arrangement at Titus 2 or elsewhere with case management and accountability for 6 months or longer.

 Q: What are the requirements for entering into the Women's Recovery Program?

 In order to be accepted into the program a woman must be able to meet the following requirements:

 - Must have a self-acknowledged active addiction, be exiting jail with addiction unaddressed, or have a history of substance abuse or other life-limiting disorder needing to be addressed.

 - Must have a valid drivers’ license, state photo I.D.
 OR a certified birth certificate, social security card, and funds to secure I.D.